 I don’t love Dr. Vaughan’s thesis, not because the data isn’t accurate (as far as I can tell it is), nor because the conclusions don’t follow from the data (they do), but because the report absolves the NASA managers of blame in a manner that sounds Nuremberg Defensey.
 “They were just doing their job” doesn’t cut it.
 For the record, I’m the person whose pinned tweet is this, and I’m also not the only one who sees individual responsibility dangerously absolved here.

-And also, if managers hear protests from 20 engineers that the rocket isn’t safe, they should absolutely risk their social and political capital to make sure the team does the right thing.
+And also, if managers hear protests from 20 engineers that the rocket isn’t safe, they should absolutely, no question in my mind, risk the crap out of their social and political capital to make sure the team does the right thing.
 That’s what they’re paid the big bucks to do: to have the uncomfortable conversation, to make the hard decision, to demonstrate leadership.
 Managers in the Challenger and Columbia decisions should have addressed engineers’ concerns, and at the very least, should have conveyed those concerns to their leadership and to launch personnel.
 They didn’t do it, and I’m not buying that they’re blameless.

 I have left organizations over manager opacity like this.
 The consequences of that opacity have ranged from this guy is throwing his reports under the bus so he can keep the job he isn’t doing all the way up to if somebody in here doesn’t grow a spine right now, people are going to die.
 I would put the Challenger and Columbia situations pretty far toward the latter of those two scenarios.

 Anyway, what do space disasters and coronavirus have to do with slinging code?